aviral1117/News-Text-Classification-using-Weighted_LSTM/README.md

 Original Dataset: [Link](http://qwone.com/~jason/20Newsgroups/)

-Predictions.xlsx shows the result for the first 100 predictions based on the W-RNN model.
+Predictions.xlsx shows the result for the first 100 predictions based on the LSTM model.